-Note that 90 m3 comes from the 9-bottle / 50-litres quads at 200 bar used on all COMEX worksites that subsequently became a reference unit that other companies have adopted.
+Note that 90 m comes from the 9-bottle / 50-litres quads at 200 bar used on all COMEX worksites that subsequently became a reference unit that other companies have adopted.

-Thus, it is natural that the Association of Offshore Diving Contractors (AODC), one of the ancestors of IMCA established in 1972, issued the document AODC 14 that was setting up minimum gas levels to be kept on worksites in 1983.
-This document has been used as a reference until 2012 when it was superseded by IMCA D 050.
+It is, therefore, natural that the Association of Offshore Diving Contractors (AODC), one of the forerunners of IMCA, which was founded in 1972, issued document AODC 14 in 1983 to establish the minimum gas levels to be maintained on sites.
+This document was used as a reference until 2012, when it was replaced by IMCA D 050.

 Note that IMCA was formed in 1995 through the merger of the Association of Offshore Diving Contractors (AODC), and the Dynamically Positioned Vessel Owners Association (DPVOA).
 Most AODC guidelines were still in force after the formation of the association and have been gradually replaced by IMCA documents.
-Today, a few AODC guidelines are still in use and will probably be replaced within the next few years.
+For information, the latest AODC guidelines have been converted to the IMCA label in 2023.